 Customer loyalty programs are popping up at so many different businesses, from small-local boutiques to large corporations.
 With the rise of customer loyalty programs, we are noticing common mistakes businesses are making with their program, hurting them achieve their maximum ROI.
-Read our 4 key tips to fix or avoid the mistakes we see being made in today’s market.
+Read our 4 key tips to fix or avoid these mistakes .

 Tip 1: Focus Rewards on Customers

 One common theme we have noticed across customer loyalty programs is businesses and organizations have lost focus of their rewards strategy.
 Instead of focusing on the interest of their customers, the rewards being offered are more generic and company-focused.
 As a result, customers are less engaged in the loyalty program.

 What we mean by company-focused rewards is companies are providing rewards that are convenient for them to provide without thinking if the reward provides enough incentive for their customers.
 For example, if you are a male and you receive an offer from a new retail store offering dresses as part of their loyalty program gifts.
 These gifts don’t interest you, causing you to become less engaged.

 Businesses and organizations should provide rewards that specific to each customer group.
 By studying the buying habits of your customers, you can group them into specific categories.
 Thus, it becomes easier to provide rewards that your customers will be interested with.

 Based on our experience, many companies forget that they will need to promote their customer loyalty program to generate interest.
 Companies become so involved in the points and rewards strategy, that they assuming their customers will automatically be interested in the program.
 But just like a sales promotion, you will need to promote your customer loyalty program.